froohoo/poly2BB/README.md

 ```
  ### Sample of an output KITTI file

-The below is a sample of a file that was processed by poly2BB.
+Below is a sample of a file that was processed by poly2BB.
 In this case, there are 16 objects that were present in the LabelMe  annotation.

  ```
 lego_or_2x2_plate 0.0 0 0.0 843 563 1091 795 0.0 0.0 0.0 0.0 0.0 0.0 0.0